 A Song For Grandmother

-Why would anyone go into a nursing home
+Why would anyone go into a nursing home on purpose?

 ONE-TIME VISIT BEGINS 25-YEAR MINISTRY